 CELLULAR PHONES: Cell phones are permitted in the building but may only be used in the classrooms with the teacher's permission for academic reasons.
-Cell phones remain turned off.
+Cell phones may be used at other times (hallways, lunch periods, etc...) unless they become a distraction/disruption as determined by the principal.